karpovigorok/laravel-clear-cache/README.md

 # laravel-clear-cache
 Bash script allow to clear all Laravel cache

+# How To

-#Don't forget to make cc.sh file executable
+Don't forget to make cc.sh file executable

 `chmod +x cc.sh`

-#How To
+Run the script

 `./cc.sh`